Elsinore Mountains

-The Elsinore Mountains are a ridge of mountains within the larger range of the Santa Ana Mountains, in the Cleveland National Forest, Riverside County, California, United States. the tallest peaks within the range is the unofficially named San Mateo Peak at 3591 ft.
-Second is officially named Elsinore Peak at 3536 ft.
+The Elsinore Mountains are a ridge of mountains within the larger range of the Santa Ana Mountains, in the Cleveland National Forest, Riverside County, California, United States.
+The tallest peak within the range is the unofficially named San Mateo Peak at 3591 ft.
+The second tallest is officially named Elsinore Peak at 3536 ft.
 The Elsinore Mountanins run in a ridge from just east of El Cariso, southeast to Elsinore Peak.
 Beyond that peak the ridge begins to descend and curves to the east.
 From Elsinore Peak, a ridge runs to the west and then northwest to San Mateo Peak, enclosing the Morrell Potrero on the south and west.